robertorcosta/azure-docs.pt-br/articles/batch/best-practices.md

 ## <a name="connectivity"></a>Conectividade

-Examine as diretrizes a seguir ao considerar a conectividade em suas soluções do Lote.
+Examine as diretrizes a seguir relacionadas à conectividade em suas soluções do lote.

 ### <a name="network-security-groups-nsgs-and-user-defined-routes-udrs"></a>NSGs (grupos de segurança de rede) e UDRs (rotas definidas pelo usuário)